Getting to Know MagicBands

 For instance, if you find yourself in the unfortunate scenario of having to go straight from a park to a medical care facility, you will be better off carrying a photo ID, proof of medical insurance, and a real credit or debit card on your person at all times.

 Additionally, there are a number of Disney-related cards you may want to carry because their functions are not yet contained on the MagicBand.
-For example Annual Pass (AP) information is linked your My Disney Experience app, but if you wanted to take advantage of an Annual Pass merchandise discount, you would still need to show a photo ID.
+For example, Annual Pass (AP) information is linked to your My Disney Experience app, but if you wanted to take advantage of an Annual Pass merchandise discount, you would still need to show a photo ID.

 Another possible pitfall of using just a MagicBand is that Disney’s systems do crash from time to time.
-Using a MagicBand may mean that you have one more thing to keep track of rather than few things.
+Using a MagicBand may mean that you have one more thing to keep track of rather than a few things.

 What happens if I lose my MagicBand?